amideb/deploy-spring-boot-rest-api-mysql-aws-elastic-beanstalk/README.md

 ## Step 1: Configure Environment

 1. Navigate to the AWS Elastic Beanstalk console at [https://console.aws.amazon.com/elasticbeanstalk/](https://console.aws.amazon.com/elasticbeanstalk/).
-2. Click on `Create a new environment`.
+2. Click on `Create application`.
 3. Select `Web server environment` and click `Select`.
-4. In the `Environment information` section, type `02-rest-api-mysql` as the environment name.
+4. In the `Application information` section, type `02-rest-api-mysql` as the application name.
 5. In the `Platform` section, select `Managed platform` and from the dropdown menus, select `Java`.
 6. In the `Application code` section, choose `Upload your code`.
 Click `Choose file` to select the Spring Boot JAR file from your local computer.
 Set the `Version label` as `02-rest-api-mysql-source`.
 7. Choose the `Presets` as `Single instance (free tier)`.